osvik/alt-tag-manager/README.md

 ## How does it work?

-When something is pushed to the dataLayer it checks all the tags and fire those that match.
+When something is pushed to the `dataLayer` it checks all the tags and fire those that match.
 It has triggers that can watch anything that happens in a page.
 It also has variables, can use consent mode, has logs any many other features.

 ## Features summary

+- **dataLayer** - It uses the `dataLayer` object, so many websites already have triggers that it can use
-- **Tags** - Correspond to one service and can be fired by one or more triggers.
+- **Tags** - Send information to one service and can be fired by one or more triggers.
 - **Triggers** - Watch something that happens in a page (including page loading) and fire one or more tags.
 With this tag manager you can control exactly what information is sent to the tags.
-- **Variables** - Get values about the page or the user.
+- **Variables** - Get values about the web page, website or the user's browser.
 - **Last parameters** - Keeps track of the last values sent by dataLayer objects.
-Last params can also be used in triggers to perform math operations and/or create tags that fire when a sequence of triggers happen.
+Last params can also be used in triggers to perform math operations and/or fire tags that when a sequence of triggers happen.
-- **Consent functions** - Help to integrate the tag manager with consent dialogs.
+- **Consent functions** - Help to integrate the tag manager with cookie or tracking consent dialogs.
 - Many logs:
   - **Logs** - Manual records of tags that have fired or triggers.
   - **Run logs** - Already processed dataLayer objects